harcokuppens/code-remote/README.md

         * https://github.com/harcokuppens/code-remote

     OPTIONS
       -v    instead of bind mount the host folder is mirrored in a named volume and mounted
-      -n    no mount, by default workspace folder set to /.
-Can be combined with -f.
+      -f    use a fresh instance; eg. fresh named volume  and or fresh git clone -n    no mount, by default workspace folder set to /.
+Can be combined with -w.
-      -f    still use workspace folder set in devcontainer.json in cases when it would be ignored -t, --try
+      -w    still use workspace folder set in devcontainer.json in cases when it would be ignored -t, --try
             try a sample development containers